A PLUS Loan is a loan for students and parents to help pay for the cost of a student’s education after high school.

 The borrower has the option of beginning repayment on the PLUS loan either 60 days after the loan is fully disbursed or waiting until six months after the dependent student on whose behalf the parent borrowed ceases to be enrolled on at least a half-time basis.

 How do my parents pay back these loans?

-They'll repay their Direct PLUS Loan to the U.S. Department of Education's Direct Loan Servicing Center.
-To read more about repayment options, read the PLUS Loans section in Funding Education Beyond High School: The Guide to Federal Student Aid.
+They’ll repay their Direct PLUS Loan to the U.S. Department of Education’s Direct Loan Servicing Center.
+To read more about repayment options, visit the Federal Student Aid website.

 Is it ever possible to postpone repayment of a PLUS Loan?